rptcloud/azure_terraform/automated_testing.md

 ## Task 1: Write a Terraform Module

-First, ensure you are in the `~/workstation/terraform/` directory in your workstation.
-Inside of the `~/workstation/terraform/` directory create a `testing_lab` folder add the following Terraform configuration files, using this structure.
+First, ensure you are in the `~/workstation/terraform/` directory on your workstation.
+Inside of the `~/workstation/terraform/` directory create a `testing_lab` folder add a `main.tf` calling a module that we will be writing and testing.

 ### Root Module
 ```shell